CANDID INTERVIEW AND CAREER TIPS WITH JEFF NEVERS, CAREER ADVISOR

 Between our engagement with presentations to PA programs, social media, through our website, and via other media, we’ve been getting a TON of questions from clinical year students and new graduates about resumes/CVs, interviews, and other career-related topics.
-We have previously talked about interviewing to get into PA school, but now the focus is on your first PA job.
+We have previously talked about interviewing to get into PA school, but now the focus is on interview and career tips for your first PA job.
 Although we have our own previous experiences, experiences from former and current students, research, and information from The PA Blueprint to draw our advice from, we figured we should also consult with a specialist in this arena.
 So, we recently reached out to Jeff Nevers, previous Career Services extraordinaire at the University of New England (our alma mater), whom we genuinely felt was a master of this domain.
 Jeff has worked with hundreds of PAs during his career, has a Masters degree in Journalism from Syracuse University, and has previous experience in the communications and business worlds, so we knew he had a lot of great advice to offer.
 Not only did he agree to be interviewed by us, but he delivered absolute GOLD with his answers to your most frequently asked questions, and the following post is the unabridged version of our interview.
 We hope that you get as much from this as we did.

 1).
 Tell us a little bit about yourself and your roles in career services.

 “I have always enjoyed working with Physician Assistant students as you folks are at the center of the healthcare continuum and have exciting job searches…”